 Our EYFS classroom provides learning for forty five children.
 Staffed by two teachers and a teaching assistant, it provides a good adult/child ratio.
-Spacious and well resources indoor and outdoor spaces enable the seven areas of learning to be provided inside and outsider.
-This provides a favourable staffing ratio and environment for 45 children.
+Spacious and well resources indoor and outdoor spaces enable the seven areas of learning to be provided inside and outside.

 The EYFS curriculum is made up of 7 areas of learning: